chlee31/security-vm/README.md

-# Security VM
+# ExplainIT

-Security VM is a research prototype that combines Suricata alerts, Zeek network metadata, cached threat intelligence, and locally hosted AI explanations into investigation cases.
+ExplainIT is a research prototype that combines Suricata alerts, Zeek network metadata, cached threat intelligence, and locally hosted AI explanations into investigation cases.

 For questions or project inquiries, contact **chlee31@myseneca.ca**.